Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Compactness

 \end{enumerate} \end{lemma}

-\begin{proof} For the sake of readability we drop the dependences on $\xi,\eta,n$ in the notation of this proof.
+\begin{proof} For the sake of readability we drop the dependences on $\xi,\eta,n$ in the notation of this proof and simply write $\tilde{T}$ instead of $\widetilde{T^\mathrm{bdry}}$.
 Covering $S$ with a cubic grid of size $h=\frac{\delta}{n}$ such that $S$ is in a general position, we can assume that the center $x_K$ of all cubes $K$ that contain parts of $S$ does not intersects $S$ or $T$, i.e.\ $x_K\notin \supp(T),\supp(S)$.
-Indeed, this is possible $S$ intersects only a finite number of cubes according to Lemma \ref{lem:def_set_X_eps}.
+Indeed, this is possible \dsg{since} $S$ intersects only a finite number of cubes according to Lemma~\ref{lem:def_set_X_eps}.
 Let $G$ be the set of those cubes and $X$ the set of its centers.

 \textit{Step 1 (Construction and properties of the retraction map).} Let $K\in G$ be a cube and let $x_K\in X$ be its center.
 Let $P$ be the central projection onto $\partial K$ originating in $x_K$.
 We define a homotopy $\Phi:[0,1]\times(K\setminus\{x_K\})\rightarrow K$ between the identity on $K$ and $P$ by simply taking $\Phi(t,x) = (1-t)x + t P x$.
 Note that by definition this homotopy is relative to $\partial K$, i.e.\ $\Phi(t,x)=x$ for all $t\in[0,1]$ and $x\in\partial K$.
 Furthermore, for all $x\in K\setminus\{x_k\}$ and $t\in [0,1]$ it holds